akhanalcs/blazorwasm-cookie-auth/README.md

 # blazorwasm-cookie-auth
 Blazor WASM project that uses cookie authentication to authenticate users.
 It uses `.NET 8 RC2`.
+It also demonstrates how to do Single Sign On (SSO) using Cookie Authentication.

 ## Create a project
 1. Create a new repo in Github.